Skip to main content

 - Partner | Capin Crouse, LLC

-This session clarifies what control risk is, how it differs from inherent risk, and why and when auditors assess it.
-Using employee benefit plan examples, we’ll illustrate typical areas of reliance on operating effectiveness, and the related considerations, pros/cons and pitfalls.
+This session clarifies the definition of control risk, how it differs from inherent risk, and why and when auditors assess control risk.
+Using employee benefit plan (EBP) examples, attendees will learn about the typical areas of reliance on operating effectiveness, as well as the related considerations, pros and cons, and pitfalls.

 Learning Objectives:

-• Describe control risk and related control risk factors
+• Recognize control risk and related control risk factors.

 3:45 PM – 4:35 PM EST